neyogiry/KMM-Pokedex/README.md

 <p align="center">
 This repository contains a Kotlin Multiplatform project to help you learn about multi-platform development.

+> [!TIP]
+> If you want to see the application for different platforms, check out the [iOS](https://github.com/neyogiry/iOS-Pokedex) repositories.

 ### Status: 🚧 In progress
 Pokedex is still in under development, and some features are not yet implemented.